What are Small Caps in the stock market?

 The Small Caps Under the Radar Report covers and advocates buying are often not covered anywhere else.

 Under the Radar Report adopts a proprietary investment process in order to look for Small Caps that match our criteria.
 In addition to analysing company announcements and financials, we spend a great deal of time speaking to the management of the company.

 "If you want an edge in your portfolio, Small Caps will provide you with real growth."

 Stocks like the banks, Telstra and some internet companies are trading at record high levels.
 Investors are confident that their earnings will appreciate, delivering growing dividend income.
 These companies have high “price risk”.
 If there is any softening of their earnings growth, their share prices are extremely vulnerable to big falls.

 In contrast, what you see with Small Caps, is “information risk”.
 In these companies their historic earnings performance can often bear little resemblance to their future earnings.
 And so you need good research before you invest in them.

-If you want an edge in your portfolio, Small Caps will provide you with real growth.
 Subscribe to Under the Radar Report.
 It’s the best investment you’ll ever make.